 Our Web Developers have specific and different attributes from Front End Developers, but whoever wants to learn and work in the Front-End department as well will receive all our support because these two positions complete each other.

-We work quite a lot with platforms like WordPress and Magento so you need to be pretty good at working with them.
+We work quite a lot with platforms like WordPress so you need to be pretty good at working with it.
 HTML and CSS are fundamental and need to be mastered.
 But being experienced in working with several other frameworks is definitely an advantage.
-We try to use frameworks (CodeIgniter, Kohana, AngularJS etc.) and avoid building some things from scratch in order to spend more time on the creative process and on improving the user experience.
+We try to use frameworks and libraries (CodeIgniter, React, Redux, Laravel etc.) and avoid building some things from scratch in order to spend more time on the creative process and on improving the user experience.
 Knowing the classic programming algorithms is mandatory.
 Once the algorithms are mastered, one can proceed to learn new frameworks depending on the needs and types of the projects the back-end developer will be assigned to.

 What should my portfolio include?